AllyTechEngineering/open_weather_stream_bloc/README.md

 - WeatherRepository

 ##  Flutter BLoC Used
-- RepositoryProvider for depenency injection.
+- RepositoryProvider for dependency injection.
 - MultiBlocProvider to avoid nesting BlocProviders
 - BlocProvider<WeatherBloc>
     - context.read<WeatherRepository> used to provide WeatherRepository to WeatherCubit.